About

 Hey, my name is Tessa.

-I’m a software engineer specializing in the intersection of computer graphics programming and fullstack web development.
-With over 7 years of C++ experience and 4 years focused on graphics programming, combined with 3+ years shipping production web applications, I bring a unique perspective to technical challenges that span from low-level optimization to modern user interfaces.
+With over 7 years of C++ experience (4 years focused on graphics programming) combined with 3+ years of professional experience shipping production web apps, I bring a unique perspective to technical challenges that span from low-level optimization to modern UIs.

-My journey into graphics programming began during my year studying Mechatronics at Cenit, a German company that develops graphical software for robotics programming and production optimization.
+My journey to graphics programming began during my year studying Mechatronics while working at Cenit, a company headquartered in Germany developing industry-leading digital-twin software for offline robotics programming and production-line optimization.
 This early exposure to the intersection of graphics, mathematics, and real-world applications sparked my interest in computer graphics and performance-critical systems.

-I graduated in 2024 with a Computer Science degree (3.6 GPA) from Victoria University of Wellington, where my coursework focused heavily on computer graphics, real-time rendering, and computer vision.
+I went back to school in 2020, and graduated in 2024 with a Computer Science degree (3.6 GPA) from Victoria University of Wellington, where my coursework focused heavily on computer graphics, real-time rendering, and computer vision.
 I’m fluent in English and German, and have extensive experience working with distributed teams across multiple time zones.

 Reading List